PMeghana17/Coding-journal/README.md

 ## How It Works

-- Every day, I add a new folder with the date, containing:
+- Every day, I add a new folder
-  - Code solutions in different languages (Java, Python, etc.)
+  - Code solutions in Java
   - Notes about what I learned or found challenging
   - Links to resources I found helpful
+  - And my daily wrap up